 Professor Brown taught in Pennsylvania and New Jersey public school systems.
 While in New Jersey, he conducted children’s choirs, taught general vocal music and developed curricula.
 He also directed church choirs of all ages prior to coming to Concordia-Chicago.

 His experience includes performing with the Kronos Quartet as a member of the Arizona Choir and a member of the Tucson Symphony Chorus.
 While at Westminster, Professor Brown served as the graduate assistant for Symphonic Choir, which performed with the New York Philharmonic, Philadelphia Orchestra and Berlin Philharmonic.

-Professor Brown is currently completing requirements for a doctorate of musical arts at the University of Arizona in choral conducting with Bruce Chamberlain and voice performance with Grayson Hirst.
+Professor Brown completed his requirements for a doctorate of musical arts at the University of Arizona in choral conducting with Bruce Chamberlain and voice performance with Grayson Hirst.
 Professor Brown has been a member of Concordia’s faculty since 2000.